Direct formation of nitrogen-vacancy centers in nitrogen doped diamond along the trajectories of swift heavy ions

 Using a diamond with a uniform distribution of nitrogen, we observe that NV centers are created by SHIs.
 The observed depth profile agrees well with the profile of the electronic stopping once we take the changes in probed volume into account.
-We also observe that SHI do not create NV centers at the end-of-range peak of nuclear stopping of the SHIs in diamond (simulated using SRIM\cite{Ziegler2010}).
+We also observe no peak in the NV center density that can be contributed directly to the end-of-range peak of nuclear stopping of the SHIs in diamond (simulated using SRIM\cite{Ziegler2010}).
+We attribute the difference between the irradiated and nonirradiated signal in Figure~\ref{fig:depth}c at a depth larger than the range of the SHI to light collection from out of focus areas, e.g., from NV centers at a shallower depth.
 We also note that a standard anneal of the sample only creates a small fraction of the NV centers the SHIs created.
 After annealing the sample, we observe additional NV centers at the end-of-range of the ions where most of the vacancies are created.
-Therefore we conclude that although vacancies are needed for the NV formation, the availability of vacancies alone is not enough to create NV centers and that energy deposition due to electronic stopping or ion recoils plays also an important role in effectively creating NV centers.
+Therefore, we conclude that although vacancies are needed for the NV formation, the availability of vacancies alone is not enough to create NV centers and that energy deposition due to electronic stopping or ion recoils also plays an important role in effectively creating NV centers.

-We estimate the self-absorption of the emitted light by the NV centers by using an absorption cross section\cite{Subedi2019-xe} of $\sigma=\SI{2.8e-17}{\cm \squared}$ and a density of $n=\SI{1.76e19}{\per\cm\cubed}$ (equivalent to \SI{100}{ppm} and \SI{100}{\percent} activation) and calculating the transmission $T=\exp\left[-l \sigma n \right ]$, where $l$ is the length of the photon path.
+We estimate the self-absorption of the emitted light by the NV centers by using an absorption cross section\cite{Subedi2019-xe} of $\sigma=\SI{2.8e-17}{\cm \squared}$ and a density of $d=\SI{1.76e19}{\per\cm\cubed}$ (equivalent to \SI{100}{ppm} and \SI{100}{\percent} activation) and calculating the transmission $T=\exp\left(-l \sigma d \right)$, where $l$ is the length of the photon path.
 This results in a transmission larger then \SI{98}{\percent} at a depth of \SI{40}{\micro\meter}.
 We therefore can ignore the effect of self-absorption.